-Canada, Computer Science, STEM, Technology
+Canada, Computer Science, Ed Tech, French, STEM

-What Language is Code?
+What Language Is Code?

-What Language is Code?
+What Language Is Code?

 Originally published in TEACH Magazine, 50th Anniversary of the Official Languages Act Special Issue, 2019